May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Relaxing in the Garden of the Royal Castle

 Location: The Garden is located at the back of the Royal Castle, in the Old Town.
-You can enter the lower garden from Wisłostrada Street / the Vistula Boulevard side.
-Opening hours: 10 am – 8 pm (Upper Garden), 10 am – 10 pm (Lower Garden).
+You can enter the lower garden from Wisłostrada Street / the Vistula Boulevard.
+Opening hours: 10 am – 6 pm.
 Free entrance.
 More about the Gardens of the Royal Castle in our post.

 Horse Racing at Tor Służewiec Racetrack

 Selected weekends.
 Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), online tickets (visitors up to 18 years old free entrance).
-The Służewiec Horse Racetrack is not only a horse race but also an important monument in Warsaw – the track was opened in June 1939, at that time it was the most modern and largest horse racing track in Europe.
+The Służewiec Horse Racetrack is not only a horse race but also an essential monument in Warsaw – the track was opened in June 1939, and it was the most modern and largest horse racing track in Europe.
 Of course, you don’t have to play sports betting if you don’t want to.
-It’s fun to watch the horses (sometimes you can even get up close), the children can play on the playground, you can eat something, and the race area itself is a huge green space!
+It’s fun to watch the horses (sometimes you can even get up close), the children can play on the playground, you can eat something, and the race area itself is a vast green space!
 It is also worth paying attention to the kilometer-long wall separating the area of the Racing Track from Puławska Street, which has become a street gallery of Polish graffiti artists.
-Horse racing in Warsaw takes place almost every weekend, from end-April to mid-November.
+Horse racing in Warsaw occurs almost every weekend, from April to mid-November.
 How to get there?
 By car, through the main gate at Puławska Street, where there is a large parking lot.
 You can also take tram no. 4 or 10 to the terminus.
 Website in English.
-Facebook event in Polish.

 Historical picnic at the medieval castle ruins in Czersk

-Every weekend in May, June, July, August, and September.
+Every weekend in May.
 Location: Czersk Castle (Zamek w Czersku), Plac Tysiąclecia 1, 05-530 Czersk (40 km south of Warsaw).
 Weekend events feature everyday life in various historical periods – presentation of old crafts, martial arts, cuisine, tournaments, and workshops.
 Our tips in English on visiting the Czersk Castle.

 A maze and outdoor play area “Labirynt pod Warszawą”, 30 km from Warsaw

-Location: “Labirynt pod Warszawą”, the town of Milanówek, Konopnickiej 2 Street, 05-822 Milanówek (location on Google map), 30 km from Warsaw, open Tuesday-Sunday 11 am – 7 pm.
-Facebook, website.
+Location: “Labirynt pod Warszawą”, the town of Milanówek, Konopnickiej 2 Street, 05-822 Milanówek (location on Google map), 30 km from Warsaw.
+Facebook, Instagram, website.
 Our tips on visiting the maze and other ideas for day trips from Warsaw in our post.

 Outdoor live recitals of Chopin music at the Museum and Park at the birthplace of Frederic Chopin in the village of Żelazowa Wola

-Every Saturday and Sunday until the end of September.
+Every Saturday and Sunday from May 3 until September 28.
 Location: Chopin Museum and Park, 96-503 Sochaczew, Żelazowa Wola 15 (50 km west of Warsaw), online tickets.
-30-minute concerts on Saturdays and Sundays: 12 pm and 3 pm.
+45-minute concerts on Saturdays and Sundays: 12 pm and 3 pm.
 Admission to the recitals is included in the admission ticket to the Park.
 The concerts are open-air.
-If you are not sure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
+If you are unsure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
 And here you will find our tips for visiting Żelazowa Wola – the birthplace of Frederic Chopin.

 Gondola, canoes, and wooden boats in the Park of the King Jan III’s Palace in Wilanów (Wilanowskie Lake)

-Location: the park of Wilanów Palace, Stanisława Kostki Potockiego 10/16 Street (first you need to buy an entrance ticket to the park).
-Open every day from April 27 until the end of September.
-Opening hours: 10 am – 7 pm.
-The rental is located next to the Pompownia building in the park – a pumping station at the Jezioro Wilanowskie Lake.
-There are available life vests, wooden boats (for 4 adults or 2 adults and 3 children), and kayaks (for 2 adults with an additional child seat).
+Location: the park of Wilanów Palace, Stanisława Kostki Potockiego 10/16 Street (first, you need to buy an entrance ticket to the park).
+Open from April 15 until the end of September.
+Opening hours: 10 am – 9 pm.
+The rental is located next to the Pompownia building in the park, a pumping station at the Jezioro Wilanowskie Lake.
+There are available life vests, wooden boats (for four adults or two adults and three children), and kayaks (for two adults with an additional child seat).
 30-minute gondola rides every hour (up to 12 people).
 You can pay with a card.
 Facebook.
 Instagram.

 Selected Saturdays in Żoliborz, location: al. Wojska Polskiego 1 Street, corner of Śmiała Street (Żoliborz), 9 am – 4 pm.
 Selected Sundays in Mokotów, location: Skwer Grupy AK “Granat”, corner of Puławska and Woronicza Street (Mokotów), 10 am – 5 pm.
+Selected Sundays in Wawer (a new location in the 2025 season), location: Park AKtywności Rodzinnej, Węglarska 41 Street, 10 am – 5 pm.
 Free entrance.
 Street food, ice cream, bread, pastries, vegan delicatessen, vegetables, fruits, etc. Facebook, Instagram.
 The new season starts in April.
-Please note that due to the weather conditions, outdoor events like ‘Breakfast Market’ may be canceled last minute (it’s recommended to check their social media for information before heading out).
+Please note that due to the weather conditions, outdoor events like ‘Breakfast Market’ may be canceled at the last minute (it’s recommended to check their Facebook for information before heading out).

 Ice skating on the indoor ice rink, open until mid-May

+Until May 18.
 Location: Torwar, Łazienkowska 6A Street (city center).
-Tuesday & Thursday 8 pm – 9.30 pm, Saturday 6.30 pm – 8 pm, Sunday 11 am – 12.30 pm (including a separate area for kids) and 6.30 pm – 8 pm.
+Opening hours: Tuesday 8 pm – 9.30 pm, Thursday 8 pm – 9.30 pm, Saturday 6.30 pm – 8 pm, Sunday 11 am – 12.30 pm (including a separate area for kids and people learning to skate) and 6.30 pm – 8 pm.
 During each slot, there is a rental and a sharpening room available.
 Learning supports are available to rent.
-Website, info about ticketsonline tickets, and Facebook.
+Website and online tickets.
 The Torwar ice rink is open until mid-May.

 The Viewing Platform of the Palace of Culture and Science